hpc/charliecloud/doc/dev.rst

 descriptions, don’t use this feature, because often the specific issues a PR closes change over time, and we don’t want to have to edit the description to deal with that.
 We also want this information in only one place (the commit log).
-Instead, use "addresses", and we’ll edit the keywords into the commit message(s) at merge time if needed.
+Instead, use “addresses”, and we’ll edit the keywords into the commit message(s) at merge time if needed.

 **PR review procedure.** When your draft PR is ready for review — which may or